temidata/Titanic-/README.md

-# The Titanic Ship 1912: An Excel Capstone Project For 10Alytics Certificate
+# The Titanic Ship 1912: An Excel Capstone Project

 As part of the requirement for obtaining my Mastering Data Analytics Certificate with 10Alytics and here is the details of my analysis.
 A case study of the Titanic Ship.